tferrari92/automate-all-the-things/README.md

 7. Select Branch and Path to the pipeline YAML file and click Continue
 8. Click on Save & Run
 9. Rename the pipeline to a more appropiate name
+10. The terraform state file will be exported as an artifact, you can find it at ... and save it for later destroy.

 <br/>